Scale customer experience without losing the human touch.

 Snooze: Some things aren’t urgent.
 To get them out of the way but not forget about them, you can count on snooze.
 Snooze messages you can’t get to right away and specify a time for them to come back in your inbox later.
 You can also Send and Snooze, so you can follow up if you don’t get a reply.
 Snooze a message for later →

-Canned responses: Never again do you need to type the same response over and over.
-Save canned responses with resources, links, and messages you send often, and save them for your whole team to use.
+Message templates: Never again do you need to type the same response over and over.
+Save message templates with resources, links, and messages you send often, and save them for your whole team to use.
 These make it easy to keep consistent, accurate messaging, hit response time SLAs, and get new employees started quickly.
-Use a canned response →
+Use a message template →

 In a help desk, there are queues and tickets.
 In Front, we use inboxes and conversations.
 Front allows you to structure your workflow and route messages based on your team’s exact needs.
 Here’s how you can get started: